-- 3.25 There are further benefits and costs that could be considered, which are briefly outlined below; they are outside the scope of this methodology: - 3.26 Operational costs: Various costs associated with the day-to-day operation of the interconnector, and the maintenance of its components, are omitted from the analysis.
-This is driven by the complexity of defining these costs, per market.
-There is a high correlation between capital spend (which is included) and these operational costs.
-Moreover, there is unlikely to be a substantial variation in the 'standard' operational costs per European market under consideration, meaning it is equitable to remove them from consideration for all markets - 3.27 Environmental/social costs: In any large scale construction project, the local environment may potentially suffer damage.
-This affects local stakeholders, as well as disruption associated with the construction (traffic, noise etc.).
+3.30 There are further benefits and costs that could be considered, which are briefly outlined

+- below; they are outside the scope of this methodology:

+3.31 Environmental/social costs: In any large-scale construction project, the local environment - may potentially suffer damage.
+This affects local stakeholders, as well as disruption

+- associated with the construction (traffic, noise etc.).
 The severity varies with the site chosen and the construction methods used.
-These are not considered here as they are more relevant to the choice of sites for individual projects. - 3.28 Social benefits: Depending upon the procurement for the construction, the project may offer a boom to the local economy.
-This again is a project specific benefit, so is not estimated in this work. - 3.29 Ancillary Service costs: We will not attempt to model the potential impact of interconnectors on services which support system operability.
-An analysis of system operability as part of NOA for Interconnectors does not fit well with the high-level market signal approach of other NOA for Interconnectors work.
-These costs will continue to be explored as part of the System Operability Framework which takes a holistic view of the changing energy landscape to assess the future operation of Britain's electricity networks.
+These are not considered here as they are more relevant to the choice of sites for individual projects. - 3.32 Social benefits: Depending upon the procurement for the construction, the project may offer a boom to the local economy.
+This again is a project specific benefit, so is not estimated in this work.